tqec/topologiq/README.md

 All examples except the random circuit have been validated manually: check the [validation folder](./assets/validation/) for summary documents.

 > *NB!
-The validation documents are currently out of data as recent improvements have fundamentally altered outputs.*
+The validation documents are currently outdated as recent improvements have fundamentally altered outputs.*

 ``` bash
 # A CNOT, using PyZX.